What Is Trypophobia?

 - Itching, goosebumps, or a feeling like your skin is crawling

-People with trypophobia get these symptoms several times a week or every day.
-Sometimes the fear of holes never goes away.
+People with trypophobia may get these symptoms several times a week or every day.
+Sometimes, the fear of holes never goes away.

-Researchers have come up with a few possible explanations for trypophobia.
+Researchers have a few ideas about what causes trypophobia.

-Other researchers believe the fear of holes comes from social anxiety.
+Other researchers believe that the fear comes from social anxiety.
 Circles look a little bit like clusters of eyes or faces staring at you, which can be upsetting if you get nervous in social settings.

 Trypophobia is more common in women than in men.
 It also runs in families.
 In one study, about 25% of people who had trypophobia also had a close relative with the condition.